 Can Latex Beds Trigger a Reaction?

-Latex can have huge advantages for allergy sufferers because it is naturally resistant to dust mites, bacteria, and mold—all things that can stir up a reaction.
-But what does this mean for folks that are allergic to latex bed?
+Latex can have significant advantages for allergy sufferers because it is naturally resistant to dust mites, bacteria, and mold—all things that can stir up a reaction.
+But what does this mean for folks that are allergic to latex mattress?

 According to research, most folks with latex allergies suffer from minor skin irritations from direct contact, so you should be fine with a bed that’s wrapped in flame retardant “sock” and an outer cover.
-If your reaction to this material is severe, synthetic latex may be a safer bet, but you should definitely seek the opinion of your doctor before purchasing a latex bed.
+If your reaction to this material is severe, synthetic latex may be a safer bet, but you should definitely seek the opinion of your doctor before purchasing a latex mattress.

 Is a memory foam mattress okay for allergy sufferers?